-River View Loop is a hike along the Oldman River in Lethbridge, Alberta.
+River View Loop is a hike along the Oldman River in Lethbridge, Alberta, Canada.

 The early morning 83 KM (53 mile) northwest drive along Highway 4 from Milk River towards Lethbridge, passes through Warner, New Dayton and Stirling with brilliant sun rising rapidly into big, clear blue sky.
 A quick diversion into the Lethbridge Visitor Centre at the corner of Highway 4 and 32 Street S nets invaluable information from very knowledgeable staff along with a plethora of worthwhile maps, guides and recommendations.